13 of the Best Yarrow Varieties for the Home Garden

 A close up horizontal image of the pinkish-purple flowers of 'Apple Blossom' yarrow growing in the garden in bright sunshine.

-It has purplish-pink flowers atop upright, green-leafed stems that reach 18-24 inches tall at maturity.
+It has purplish-pink flowers atop upright, green-leafed stems that reach 18 to 24 inches tall at maturity.
 Flower heads are two to three inches across.

 2. Cerise Queen